 If you choose to go with a non-collared shirt, make sure it is not just a t-shirt or tank top.
 Choose something made by a company that produces golf clothing.

 Options include a ¼ zip-top or a half zip-top, there are even some button-downs that work well for playing golf.
-If you are unsure if your shirt is appropriate or not, it is likely not and choose something else.
-When women are dressed to play golf, you can usually tell that is what their plans are for the day.

 Where things get a bit less clear is the summertime.
 Different clubs have varying rules on short lengths, and it can get confusing.
 Some clubs want the shorts to go all the way to a woman’s knee.

-Others use the rule that as long as they go past your fingertips (when arms are down at side), then they are long enough.
+Others use the rule that as long as they go past your fingertips (when arms are down at your side), then they are long enough.
 Based on arm length, player height, and style of shorts, there are just too many variables here.

-We have always found that there are two crucial rules to follow when it comes to shorts for women golfers.
+We have always found that there are two crucial rules to follow when it comes to shorts for female golfers.
 The first is to check with the golf course you are going to play.
 They should very clearly state a dress code on their website, and if not, don’t be embarrassed to call the golf shop to confirm.

 The second rule of thumb is to go with the longer shorts when possible.
 If you purchase your shorts from a company that is producing golf shorts, they will generally be the proper length.
 You can never go wrong with Bermuda length golf shorts even if they aren’t your favorite thing to wear; you will know that you are not breaking any rules.